Speech Device For Your Child

 Common Concerns For Parents

-Many parents are concerned that using an AAC system will prevent their child from developing speech.
-AAC does NOT interfere with the development of oral speech skills.
-In fact, AAC can actually help with the development of oral speech.
-It can give a child a chance to communicate independently and gain confidence and reduce frustration.
+Many parents worry that using an AAC system will prevent their child from developing speech, but AAC does not interfere with speech development.
+In fact, it can support and even enhance speech skills by giving children a way to communicate and reducing frustration.

 How Parents Can Help